JackPikatea/pikatea-documentation/docs/guide/controlling-music.md

 # Controlling Music
-By default, most of our macropad are pre-configured to control music on your computer.
+By default, most of our macropads are pre-configured to control music on your computer.

 Setup buttons to play/pause music, skip to the next song and to go back to the previous song.